saaspassport/saaspassport.com/deal.md

 We know you're not all in Oakland.
 But we can't really know what these terms mean, or whether they'll work, without pinning down what law applies.
 There are also a lot of you, everywhere, and just one of us.
 If you could sue us in a thousand different places, we could end up spending all our precious closing fees on plane tickets, lawyers, and translators.
 And then some.

+### Changes

+This version of our terms replace any earlier version of our terms you may have agreed to.

+If we update these terms, you will need to agree to them in order to keep accessing and using {{name}}.

 ### The End

 These are all the terms of our deal about {{name}}.
 Thanks for reading.